 Berryburn II scoping submitted to the Scottish Government for up to 10 turbines at a height up to 149.9m in height.
-This would constitute an extension to the existing Berryburn windfarm and would be located immediately adjacent to Clash Gour.
+This would constitute an extension to the existing Berryburn windfarm and would be located immediately adjacent to the proposed Clash Gour windfarm.